dankelley/oce_netcdf/README.md

 1. Make it read a conversion file, perhaps in YAML format, e.g. as follows for argo.
 (Yes, I am aware that "psu" is not a unit, but it is in argo files.)
+   PS.
+I see that yaml::yaml.load() can read the string below.

     temperature:
         name: "TEMP"